Trump Drops ‘Mother Of All Bombs’ On ISIS In Afghanistan, First Time ‘MOAB’ Has Been Used In Combat

 A thicker grade of aluminum would have reportedly interfered with the unleashing of the full power of the Mother of all Bombs when it hit the intended target, Fox News reports.

 MOAB was transported to Afghanistan by an MC-130 Hercules cargo aircraft, arriving around 7 p.m. local time.
 Because of its immense size and weight, MOAB could not be released from a bomb-bay door like a traditional bomb.
-It was also too large to be launched from the wing of an aircraft, so it was reportedly pushed out the back door of the plane.
+It was also too large to be launched from the wing of an aircraft, so it was reportedly kicked out the back door of the plane.

 The powerful non-nuclear bomb was first tested in Florida at Eglin Air Force Base.
 Production of the non-nuclear weapon was fast-tracked in 2003 so it could be used in Operation Iraqi Freedom.
 Officials at the Defense Department later decided enemy fighters were not putting up the level of resistance necessary to order the deployment of the MOAB, so the largest non-nuclear weapon in the arsenal of the American military was shelved until today.